Regression vs Classification in Machine Learning Explained!

 • Prediction Power: Prediction of dependent variable values with high accuracy using independent variables.

-• Ease in Interpretation: The analyzed results of regression can be visualized easily in the form of charts and graphical representations.
+• Ease in Interpretation: You can easily visualize the analyzed results of regression in the form of charts and graphical representations.

 Disadvantages